IBM-Cloud/ansible-collection-ibm/docs/ibm_is_flow_log.rst

 Parameters
 ----------

+  storage_bucket (True, str, None)
+    (Required for new resource) The Cloud Object Storage bucket name where the collected flows will be logged

   target (True, str, None)
     (Required for new resource) The target id that the flow log collector is to collect flow logs

-  active (False, bool, True)
-    Indicates whether this collector is active

-  tags (False, list, None)
-    Tags for the VPC Flow logs

-  name (True, str, None)
-    (Required for new resource) Flow Log Collector name

-  storage_bucket (True, str, None)
-    (Required for new resource) The Cloud Object Storage bucket name where the collected flows will be logged

   resource_group (False, str, None)